 The abuser has a gun.
 Is that legal?

-Under federal law, there are several situations that make it illegal for the abuser to buy, own or have a gun (or ammunition) in his/her possession.
+Under federal law, there are several situations that make it illegal for the abuser to buy, own or have a gun in his/her possession.
 Someone can’t own a gun if s/he:

-- has a final order of protection against him/her;
+- has a final order of protection against him/her that meets certain requirements;

 - has been convicted of a domestic violence misdemeanor;